Retail Display Overload - Why "Product Aware" Displays Are The Future of Retail Marketing

 As a result, a lot of marketing is focused on the brand rather than the product.
 However, increasingly consumers are willing to switch brands.
 89% of consumers are willing to make a brand switch at the point of sale.
 And they make that switch based on the strength of the products.
 As Mickey Drexler recently lamented, retail is witnessing the death of the supply-driven world and moving towards an environment of shopper choice that's demand driven.
 It's about creating demand and differentiating your products.
 Hasn't the Apple Store shown us that success can be had with less products and better product messaging?

 Until that future, if you are a product marketer, those dynamics present an interesting challenge.
 How do you give consumers what they want to make purchasing decisions across a broad range of products while adhering to retailer constraints?
 Which product do you choose to feature and which products do you abandon?
-How do you cross-sell and up-sell with a conitnuous experience?
+How do you cross-sell and up-sell with a continuous experience?

-Just look at how dense product product packaging and messaging is!
+Just look at how dense product packaging and messaging is!
 How much 6pt type do you think the customer is going to read and absorb?
 It's especially difficult in categories that require a lot of education or explanation like cosmetics.

 The problem is also exacerbated in categories like home goods and electronics, where the product itself can solve many problems that aren't easily evoked with simple product packaging and text.
 More packaging information overload.